Random Access Channel Coding in the Finite Blocklength Regime: Discussion of the Main Result

-and a collection of decoding functions:
+and a collection of decoding functions

-where $|\mathcal{U}| \leq K + 1$.
-At the start of each epoch, a random variable $U \in \mathcal{U}$ with probability distribution $P_U$ is generated independently of the transmitter activity, and revealed to the transmitters and the receiver to initialize the encoders and the decoder.
-If $|\mathcal{A}| = k$, i.e. $k$ transmitters are active, then, with probability at least $1 - \epsilon_k$, $k$ messages and their corresponding transmitter identities are correctly decoded at time $n_k$, and if no transmitters are active, the unique message in set $[M]^0 = \{0\}$ is decoded at time $n_0$, with probability at least $1-\epsilon_0$.
-That is, for any $|\mathcal{A}| = k$,
+where erasure symbol $\mathsf{e}$ is the decoder's output when the decoder is not ready to decode.
+At the start of each epoch, a random variable $U \in \mathcal{U}$, with $U \sim P_U$, is generated independently of the transmitter activity, and revealed to the transmitters and the receiver for use in initializing the encoders and the decoder.
+If the set of active transmitters $\mathcal{A} \subseteq [K]$ satisfies $|\mathcal{A}| = k > 0$, i.e., $k$ transmitters are active, then the messages of $\mathcal{A}$ and their corresponding transmitter identities are decoded correctly at time $n_k$, with probability at least $1-\epsilon_k$, i.e.,